FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Find smallest element in an array arr_min[] "variable_name" "array" "length"

+	:: Find first index of an element, return -1 if find none arr_indexOf[] "variable_name" "value" "array" "length"

+	:: Return a value which concatenated all elements in an array arr_join[] "variable_name" "array" "length"

 	:: Find length of an array
 	arr_length[] "variable_name" "array"

 	:: Example:
 	var[] arr[0]=1
 	var[] arr[1]=0